seasalt-ai/docs/4b5185df31c6f044506adfc3eaa15c4266f32bb6/_sources/nlp/readme.rst.txt

     - How to use the Action Extraction API to extract and summarize actionable items from a meeting transcript

 The end result will be a robust set of meeting analytics.

+The code for these systems can be found in the Seasalt.ai SeaWord repository.

 Summarization API
 =================